-When an annual fee is due, it’s a good time to assess whether or not a credit card is worth keeping.
-To decide if you should continue with a card, consider if the perks make it worth the expense, or if you have other cards that overlap benefits and spending categories.
-In many cases, credit cards can get you an ongoing value worth far more the annual fee.
-But if that’s not the case for you, it may be time to let go.
+When an annual fee is due, it’s a good time to assess whether or not a rewards credit card is worth keeping.
+To decide if you should continue with a card, consider if the perks make it worth the expense or if you have other cards that overlap benefits and spending categories.
+In many cases, travel credit cards can get you an ongoing value worth far more the annual fee, but if that’s not the case for you, it may be time to let go.

-After tweaking my credit card strategy, I just retired my beloved Chase Sapphire Preferred Card (still the #1 credit card I recommend to friends and family starting out with miles and points) after the annual fee came up.
-It’s my oldest travel credit card with a high credit limit, so has a big impact on my credit score.
+After tweaking my credit card strategy, I just retired my beloved Chase Sapphire Preferred® Card after the annual fee came up.
+It’s my oldest card with a high credit limit, so it has a big impact on my credit score.
 But instead of canceling it, I downgraded it – that is, changed it to a no-annual-fee card – and kept the same account number, credit line, and length of credit history.

 Although I already had a Chase Freedom, it didn’t matter to Chase (because you won’t earn a welcome bonus on a card you product change to).
-So now I have 2 Freedom cards.
+So now I have two Freedom cards.

 Not all Chase credit cards can be product changed (downgraded or upgraded) to a different card, though.
 Here are a few other rules to keep in mind:

 - You can’t change a business card (like the Ink Business Preferred) to a personal card (like the Chase Sapphire Reserve), or vice versa

 - You can’t change a charge card (like the old Chase Ink Bold) to a credit card, or vice versa